IMSA-CMS/CMSAnalysis/MCGeneration/README.md

 # Updated Instructions to Run EventGenerator
 These instructions were most recently updated by George Bayliss on 7/18/22.

-Everything from this point on assumes you have already cloned the repository.
-If you haven't, do that first.

 All commands should be run from MCGeneration/test.

 Try running the generator executable using cmsRun.